Cardrona Alpine Resort

 The resort was bought by the Vealls of Melbourne in 1989.
 This was also the year Cardrona built New Zealand's first international halfpipe.

 The old Captain's chairlift (replaced by the Captain's Express) was reinstalled, as the Valley View Quad, below the existing Whitestar Express before the 2010 winter.
 The main purpose of this lift was to allow construction of a competition grade downhill run, by increasing the lifted vertical available to the resort.
 General trails are available though.
 Due to insufficient snow cover this lift did not open for the 2010 season.
 Stage 2 of the plan was set for the 2011 winter and added snowmaking.
 The lift has opened every winter from 2011 onwards.

 In 2013, New Zealand company Real Journeys purchased Cardrona Alpine Resort.
-Along with Real Journeys, Cardrona became part of the privately-owned Wayfare Group, subsequently rebranded as RealNZ.
+Along with Real Journeys, Cardrona became part of the privately owned Wayfare Group, subsequently rebranded as RealNZ.

 In December 2019, the Commerce Commission gave approval for Cardrona to purchase Treble Cone Investments Ltd. In early 2020, Cardrona reported that they were working towards merging the operations and marketing of the two resorts.

+In summer 2025, the rebranded RealNZ invested in new infrastructure for the 2025 winter season, adding a new Doppelmayer 6 person chair, a T-bar paralleling the existing Whitestar Chair and a new cafe and retail facility.
+The new Soho Basin chair is said to add 150 ha of skiable terrain, making this the largest commercial ski field in New Zealand.